This is the main content.

-Since Publix first opened its doors in 1930, the company has evolved, and so has our logo.
+March 1, 2022 — Since Publix first opened its doors in 1930, the company has evolved, and so has our logo.
 Over the years, the logo has transformed to reflect the times and the milestones achieved.
-Take a look back at the history of the different logos, from the first, to the adaptations made over time, to the one you know and love today.
+Take a look back at the history of the different logos, from the first one through the adaptations made over time, to the one you know and love today.

 1945 – 1954

-Publix’s first well-known logo was introduced in 1945 after our founder, George Jenkins, acquired the Lakeland Grocery Company and its 19 All-American grocery store locations.
+Publix’s first well-known logo was introduced in 1945 after our founder, George Jenkins, acquired the Lakeland Grocery Company and its 19 All American grocery store locations.
 At this time, we began using this logo in print advertisements.
-We also started introducing some of the first Publix-branded items, including green peas, bacon and coffee.
+We also started introducing some of the first Publix-brand items, including peas, bacon and coffee.

 1954 – 1966

-As we expanded, the logo was updated, becoming our standardized brandmark.
+As Publix expanded, the logo was updated, becoming our standardized brandmark.
 It could be seen in our annual reports and service awards.

 1966 – 1972